 Thanks so much for stopping by!

-My wife (Elizabeth) and I served as missionaries in Cambodia from 2012 to 2020, when COVID-19 happened and we relocated to Springfield, Missouri, USA.
+My wife (Elizabeth) and I served as missionaries in Cambodia from 2012 to 2020, when COVID-19 happened and we relocated to Joplin, Missouri, USA.
 We have four children ages nine to sixteen years old, and we’ve been married since 2000.

 Before crossing the Pacific, I served as a youth pastor for ten years and worked as a trauma nurse for three.
 Before all that, I went to law school, passed the bar, and became a licensed (but not practicing) attorney.
 Before all that, I was a kid.